-In addition, the End-to-End (E2E) for XFS/XFS4IoT Programmer's Reference document (ref 3) describes the general XFS E2E command flow and token formats.
+In addition, the E2E Programmer's Reference document [Ref.
+3] describes the general XFS E2E command flow, token formats, and nonce values.

 12.2 Determining Specific E2E Authentication Requirements

 An application can determine what functionality must be protected using E2E Authentication by calling the WFS_INF_API_SERVICE_INFO query and referencing the lpE2EAuthentication parameter.
 This points to a structure containing fields which list the Execute commands that require authentication, GetInfo queries that support generation of secure tokens, and the timeout for the nonce obtained from the device.
 If no authentication is required, then lpE2EAuthentication is NULL.